facebook/lexical/README.md

-# Outline JS
+# Outline

-Outline is a fast, lightweight, rich-text editor library for React.
+Outline is a fast, light-weight, extensible library for building rich text editors on the web.